Victorino de la Plaza: Military career

 Victorino De La Plaza had a distinctly short military career.
 When the Triple Alliance War began, he abandoned his university studies to join an Artillery Regiment.
 He was chosen to be an assistant to General Julio de Vedia; a member of the Argentinian military with a prominent role against the Mapuches and in the Triple Alliance War, who was also Governor of the Chaco National Territory.
 He fought in the Battles of Estero Bellaco, on 2 May 1866, and the Battle of Tuyuti on 24 May of the same year.
 Subsequently the Government of Uruguay awarded him both the Silver Sol medal for his actions in the battle of Estero Bellaco and with the award of the Cords of Honor for his performance at the Battle of Tuyuti.
 Bartolome Mitre, promoted him to the rank of Captain, and have him a mention for his heroism.
 However, although he had performed exceptionally well he had to return to Buenos Aires due to the fact that he suffered from health problems.

 Law

 Upon his return to Buenos Aires, he enrolled in the Law faculty at Buenos Aires University.
 He graduated on 13 July 1868 with his thesis called Credit as Capital.
 His godfather was Dalmacio Velez Sarsfield.
 Whom he worked, as a scribe, for while Dalmacio was drafting the Civil code.

+Entrance into politics, and early political career.

+During his presidency, legislation was passed in October 1915 that set up a housing commission with the object (as noted by one study) “of encouraging the erection of workers’ dwellings.”
+Legislation was also passed to provide safeguards against occupational hazards and diseases.
+In addition, a law was passed in December 1914 that stipulated (as noted by one study) “that salaries, retirement benefits, and pensions not exceeding a certain amount were exempt from seizure.”